Centre Director

 It's a plus if:

-• your a first aider
+- you are a first aider

 ** Dusemond will assist applicants in obtaining an enhanced DBS check and cover the cost.